Rengaraj/glowing-pyscripts/markdown-parser/readme.md

 ## Markdown parser

-I wriiten this code in to parse markdown headings in to markdown task list.
+I wriiten this code to parse markdown headings in to markdown task list.

 Basically converting like below